WHERE TO GO AND WHAT TO DO IN SCANDINAVIA IN APRIL?

 You could make the most of this quiet period by exploring the capital cities of the Scandinavian Triangle, enjoying the best of Stockholm, Oslo and Copenhagen in one incredible trip.
 In April, these cities are quieter than during the summer months, so you’ll have more of them to yourselves.

 Alternatively, if you visit Scandinavia in April, you could see the region’s national parks and natural landscapes.
 Head to Bergen on your Norway tour to witness the stunning fjords.
-Or go further into Northern Norway on a Hurtigruten cruise for a glimpse at the rugged west coast.
+Or go further into Northern Norway on a Havila or Hurtigruten cruise for a glimpse at the rugged west coast.

 As a Northern European tour operator, Nordic Visitor specialises in organising holidays to this beautiful corner of the world.
 We have many more ideas to help you explore Scandinavia your way!